DoodlingTurtle/WASM_WAsteroids/README.md

    std::cout << "I am only shown in debug builds" << std::endl
 #endif
 ```
+The project can also be compiled to a Windows EXE via Visual Studio 2019.
+Just make sure to link SDL and SDL_mixer to your project and to copy the assets folder to where your
+Debug working directory is.
+(Also, dont forget to put the required SDL DLL files next to your EXE file)

 ---
 ## Current TODOs
 A the game is missing its roughlite element, but is otherwise playable already.

 There are a lot more things todo behind the scenes however.
-- Add support for different window formats and resolutions
-- Add Touch controls
-- Store highscores and Settings via LocalStorage in the Browser
 - Add more Upgrade options
   - different kinds of bullets / cannons
     - spreadshot, etc ...
     - size modifiers
     - speed modifiers
   - score multiplyers / bonuses
+- Add Touch controls

+- Store highscores and Settings via LocalStorage in the Browser

+- ~~Add support for different window formats and resolutions~~ (done)
 - ~~Bring over the other Gamestates~~
   - ~~Main Game screen~~ (done)
     - ~~requires other Game component~~ (done)